4ciemg/IEM-EQ-Guide/Audio & EQ basics.md

 ![Filter types in EqualizerAPO/PeaceGUI](https://i.postimg.cc/bJS532dZ/EQ-Sliders.png){width=600} !!!

 ### Measurement databases and tools
-For IEMs specifically, the most comprehensive database is a collection of individual databases (commonly referred to as squigs) all under the squiglink group.
+For IEMs specifically, the most comprehensive database is a collection of individual databases (commonly referred to as squigs) all under the squig.link group.
 While it does contain the most measurements out of any other database, measurement quality can vary between different individual databases, and each individual might not have the same measurements as others.
 It also has many features such as an in-built Equalizer that provides immediate visual feedback, measurement importing, and more.
 There are instructions and explanations when clicking on the yellow question marks, one for navigation and the other for the 5128∆ project. squig.link
-Another notable database is from Crinacle, who has the **most extensive individual database**.
-The size of his database, as well as his B&K 5128 database have led to him being at the center of the 5128∆ project. crinacle.com
-There are a few other individual databases that are also noteworthy:
-[HypeTheSonics](https://www.hypethesonics.com/) (FR, distortion, noise attenuation, and more.
-Also has a B&K 5128 database) [WoodenEars](https://www.woodenears.com/) (FR, distortion, and more.
-Also has a few B&K 5128 measurements) [Rtings](rtings.com) (FR, distortion, and more)
+Other noteworthy databases can be found in the [Measurement Databases](https://4ciemg.github.io/IEM-EQ-Guide/measurement-databases/).